Generic Name: codeine and guaifenesin (KOE deen and gwye FEN a sin)

 See also: Side effects (in more detail)

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking codeine and guaifenesin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Iophen-C NR with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with codeine and guaifenesin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Iophen-C NR (codeine / guaifenesin)